 Osburn takes seriously what he imparts to his students, colleagues, and readers, that an active and varied involvement in the arts benefits both life and work, opening a space in which skills, insights, and human relations are acquired, exercised, and renewed.

-In Denver, he was active in Colorado Dramatists, organizing readings and workshops for local writers.
-At the Denver Center Theatre Company, he fulfilled an internship in literary management, was a writer/editor for Stage/Space, the subscriber magazine, and production dramaturg for two plays in a Colorado history series.
-He went on to work in the outreach office, leading educational tours and school visits, teaching a course on Writing About the Theatre, and editing Prologue, a study guide to plays in the repertory.
+In Denver, he was active in Colorado Dramatists, organizing readings and workshops for writers.
+At the Denver Center Theatre Company, he interned in literary management, was a writer/editor for Stage/Space, the subscriber magazine, and production dramaturg for two plays in a local history series.
+He worked in the outreach office, leading educational tours and school visits, teaching a course on Writing About the Theatre, and editing Prologue, a study guide to plays in the repertory.

 In Salt Lake City, he was Co-Artistic Director of the New Shakespeare Players, active in university and other theater, and publicist for the city arts council.